- Written by Dr.Mehmet Demircioglu

 The clinic should understand the scalp before saying yes.
 It should not only request baldness photos and send a graft number.
 I check whether psoriasis is active, whether a dermatologist is involved, whether the donor or recipient area is affected, and whether treatment should control the skin before surgery.

 Be careful if a clinic dismisses the condition too quickly.
 “No problem, we do it every day,” may sound comforting, but it is not a medical assessment.
-Be just as careful if the clinic uses fear to sell unnecessary add-ons.
+Be just as careful if the clinic uses fear to sell unnecessary extras.
 Good medical judgment is specific, clear, and willing to slow down.

 The clinic should also be willing to delay surgery if the scalp is not ready.
 A clinic that cannot say “not today” is not protecting the patient properly.